openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

 to 0 and the standard deviation should be constant.
 Thus, plotting the residuals versus these variables can fruitful.

-In the following example, the behaviour of the residuals is
+In the following example, the behavior of the residuals is
 satisfactory: no particular trend can be detected neither in the mean nor in he standard deviation.